Morgpie

-Morgpie is an American Twitch streamer, OnlyFans model, and pornographic film actress.
+Morgpie is an American Twitch streamer, OnlyFans model, startup founder, and pornographic film actress.
 A content creator, she is best known for her popularization of sexually suggestive niche genres on Twitch, referred to as metas by the platform's community.

 She began creating content online as an amateur pornographic actress, before becoming an OnlyFans model and a Twitch streamer.
 As an adult content creator, she has received various industry award nominations.

 In 2023 and 2024, her "topless" and green-screen metas on Twitch featured implied nudity and the use of body parts as a green-screen, respectively.
 These genres caught on as trends, sparking similar suggestive content to gain popularity on the platform.
 Her streams proved to be provocative, polarizing users with some arguing her content was skirting the line regarding Twitch's content policies, while others pointed out a perceived double standard between male and female streamers.
 The community furor raised on the platform around the metas she spawned led to her temporary ban and multiple modifications to Twitch's guidelines.

 Career

 Morgpie is a model and streamer on OnlyFans and Twitch, respectively.
 Regarding the latter, she produces streams in the gaming and fitness genres.
 Additionally, she is a cosplayer.
 She is also a pornographic actress, streaming on the platform Jerkmate, and having won two Pornhub Awards: one for "Top Squirting Performer" in 2023, and another for "Favorite Fitness Model" in 2024.
+In 2026, Morgpie co-founded Fanlock, a content protection platform for digital creators, alongside Zander Small, having previously spent thousands of dollars a month on DMCA services that failed to keep leaks and deepfakes of her offline.